AustinAres2007/Vorbis/README.md

 # - Credit

-- Fabian Kuzbiel, Austin Ares
+- Fabian Kuzbiel (Programmer, Moral Support), Austin Ares (Programmer, Project Manager), Elina (Moral Support lol)

 # - Note

 - This is made for friends, and not supposed to be taken seriously.
+Like..
+At all.